Sonora Carruseles

 La Sonora Carruseles is a salsa band originating in 1995 from Colombia.
 They are currently established in Medellín.

 Their music has been featured in televised competitions such as So You Think You Can Dance.
-In August 2015, U.S. President Barack Obama included the group's song "La Salsa la Traigo Yo!" on his personal #POTUS playlist which created significant international interest in the band.
+In August 2015, U.S. president Barack Obama included the group's song "La Salsa la Traigo Yo!" on his personal #POTUS playlist which created significant international interest in the band.

 Beginnings

-Sonora Carruseles was grouped in the Colombian city of Medellin in 1995.
+Sonora Carruseles was grouped in the Colombian city of Medellín in 1995.
 They originally started as an experiment for Mario Rincón "Pachanga", who was musical director at a Colombia-based record company, Discos Fuentes.
 After a sound rehearsal, the project was approved and an album was released that same year.
 The group has released an album every few years and traveled most of Europe and Latin America.
 It is now half Colombian, with other members from Latin American countries.

 Reception

 Sonora Carruseles has been received well in many Spanish-speaking countries.